-At the time I’m writing this, I’ll be traveling to France in a couple of weeks to meet up with my love, Christine, who is already there.
+At the time I’m writing this, I’ll be traveling to France in a couple of weeks, culminating in a week at Paris Disneyland, to meet up with my love, Christine, who is already there.
 (This post is pre-scheduled to appear after I arrive, so as not to spoil the surprise.
 Shhhhh!)
 We have a lot scheduled, but will also have some downtime.
 In our spare time at home, we’ve been playing a couple of board games (or board-game-adjacent activities), but I’m not about to cart them in my luggage across the world and back.
 There are electronic equivalents of many games, to be played on the iPad or iPhone (do people still play Words With Friends?) but I really enjoy the tactile feel of a physical game.

 There are plenty of “travel games” out there.
 They’re usually kind of bulky for airline carry-on, often in fold-up plastic cases that double as a game board and parts storage.
 They’re also often a little too small and fiddly to use in practice, and just not generally of high quality.
 The closest thing I could find to what I was looking for was a roll-up checkers mat, but really, who wants to play checkers?